 Professor Wilkins has written extensively on the history of multinational enterprise and on the history of foreign investment in general.
 Her initial research on multinational enterprise was on the history of U.S. business abroad and began with an archive-based book on Ford Motor Company's international business.
-That 1964 volume—American Business Abroad: Ford on Six Continents-- will appear in a new edition to be published in April 2011 by Cambridge University Press.
+Cambridge University Press in 2011 brought back into print as a "classic" that 1964 volume—American Business Abroad: Ford on Six Continents.
 Professor Wilkins has published four books with Harvard University Press, The Emergence of Multinational Enterprise: American Business Abroad from the Colonial Era to 1914 (1970), The Maturing of Multinational Enterprise: American Business Abroad from 1914 to 1970 (1974), The History of Foreign Investment in the United States to 1914 (1989), and The History of Foreign Investment in the United States, 1914-1945 (2004).
-She currently has in process a book that will cover the history of foreign investment in the United States from 1945 to the present.
+She currently has in process a book that will cover the history of foreign investment in the United States, 1945-2012.

 She was a contributor to and co-edited (with Harm Schröter) The Free-Standing Company in the World Economy (1998) and more recently, the author (with William Hausman and Peter Hertner) of Global Electrification: Multinational Enterprise and International Finance in the History of Light and Power, 1878-2007 (2008).
 She edited an Elgar collection on The Growth of Multinationals (1991).